-Prolific producer Michael Cloeren has been named official host of the Reading Blues Fest October 6 through 8 as presented by Berks Arts Council.
+Prolific producer Michael Cloeren has been named official host of the second annual Reading Blues Fest set for Nov.
+16-18 as presented by Berks Arts Council.

-“I’m proud to be involved with the Reading Blues Fest,” Cloeren said.
-“The world-class lineup, the venue locations and the seasoned staff are three reasons why music fans should be traveling far and wide to support this inaugural event.”
+“I’m proud to be involved with the second annual Reading Blues Fest,” Cloeren said.
+“The world-class lineup, the venue locations and the seasoned staff are three reasons why music fans should be traveling far and wide to support this ievent.”

-John Ernesto is executive director of the Reading Blues Fest as well as the Boscov’s Berks Jazz Fest and the Berks Arts Council production staff and veteran volunteers have facilitated the launching of the blues festival.
+John Ernesto is general manager of the Reading Blues Fest as well as the Boscov’s Berks Jazz Fest and the Berks Arts Council production staff and veteran volunteers have facilitated the launching of the blues festival.

-“They have brought in crossover artists such as Robert Cray that Jazz Fest fans would support,” said Cloeren, who has emceed blues concerts at Berks Jazz Fest over the years.
+“They have brought in crossover artists such as Booker T. Jones that Jazz Fest fans would support,” said Cloeren, who has emceed blues concerts at Berks Jazz Fest over the years.

 Cloeren is a major force in the festival world and the Reading Blues Fest is fortunate to have a man of his caliber on board.